 - Trust is decomposed, not collapsed.
 Pack 1 asks whether people were heard.
 Pack 2 asks whether promises were real.
 Pack 3 asks whether delivery held up under inspection.
 Pack 4 asks whether repair worked after harm.
 Pack 5 asks whether groups can act together fairly.
 Pack 6 asks whether stewardship can remain bounded over time.

-- Artifacts are not metrics.
+- Artefacts are not metrics.
 Bridging maps, engagement contracts, repair logs, and exit drills are governance evidence.
 They matter because they support the headline measures; they are not scores by themselves.

 - Training signals are not the public audit.
 Cross-group endorsement may inform model tuning or routing, but its public, conference-facing role in this framework is the Pack 5 bridge index.
 Pack 4 owns whether affected people could correct the system and whether repair restored trust.